jonbnewman/mobx-store-provider/docs/basic-example.md

 nav_order: 3
 ---

-## Basic example
+# Basic example

-The following shows a simple/basic example using _mobx-store-provider_:
+The following shows a simple/basic example application using _mobx-store-provider_:

+## The App component

+At the core of our application we define the main `App` component.
+Inside of it, we use the hooks provided by _mobx-store-provider_ to both create the store and then wrap our application, supplying it to its descendents.

 ```javascript
 // App.jsx (Main App component, we use it to create and provide the store)